azurenoops/terraform-azurerm-overlays-virtual-machine/README.md

 [![Changelog](https://img.shields.io/badge/changelog-release-green.svg)](CHANGELOG.md) [![Notice](https://img.shields.io/badge/notice-copyright-yellow.svg)](NOTICE) [![MIT License](https://img.shields.io/badge/license-MIT-orange.svg)](LICENSE) [![TF Registry](https://img.shields.io/badge/terraform-registry-blue.svg)](https://registry.terraform.io/modules/azurenoops/overlays-virtual-machine/azurerm/)

-This Overlay Terraform module can deploy Azure Windows or Linux virtual machines with support for Public IP, proximity placement group, Availability Set, boot diagnostics, data disks, and Network Security Group.
+This Overlay Terraform module can deploy Azure Windows or Linux virtual machines based on a custom VHD image that is retrieved from a Storage Account,  The resulting VM has support for Public IP, proximity placement group, Availability Set, boot diagnostics, data disks, and Network Security Group.
 It supports existing ssh keys and produces ssh key pairs for Linux VMs as needed.
 If you do not provide a special password for Windows VMs it generates random passwords.
 This module can be utilized in a [SCCA compliant network](https://registry.terraform.io/modules/azurenoops/overlays-hubspoke/azurerm/latest).

 This module requires you to use an existing NSG group.
 To enable this functionality, replace the input 'existing_network_security_group_name' with the current NSG group's valid resource name and you can use NSG inbound rules from the module.

+## Important Notes

+- The current version (v0.9) has an issue that appears when the VHD has already been configured with an SSH key.
+The module creates the VM from the VHD, but the existing SSH key no longer works.
+The examples deploy the VM with a VM Admin Password and that works to access the VM.
+If you need SSH Key access then you will need to go into the Virtual Machine's settings in the Azure Portal to reset the SSH key using the _Reset Password_ option in the _Help_ section.

+- This Overlay is based on the _deprecated_ `azurerm_virtual_machine` module because the newer `azurerm_linux_virtual_machine` and `azurerm_windows_virtual_machine` modules do not currently support custom boot images.
+When the newer `azurerm` modules support custom boot images, the [`overlays-virtual-machine`](https://registry.terraform.io/modules/azurenoops/overlays-virtual-machine/azurerm/latest) Azure NoOps Overlay module will be updated to handle custom boot images and this Overlay module will be deprecated.

+## Pre-Defined Windows and Linux VM Images

+This module should not be used to deploy pre-defined Windows or Linux images.
+Please use the Azure NoOps [`overlays-virtual-machine`](https://registry.terraform.io/modules/azurenoops/overlays-virtual-machine/azurerm/latest) module instead.

+## Marketplace Virtual Machine images

+This module should not be used to deploy images from the Azure Marketplace.
+Please use the Azure NoOps [`overlays-virtual-machine`](https://registry.terraform.io/modules/azurenoops/overlays-virtual-machine/azurerm/latest) module instead.

 ## SCCA Compliance